-As a new or soon-to-be golden retriever puppy owner, you may be wondering about when important puppy milestones happen.
+As a new Golden Retriever puppy owner, you may be wondering about when important puppy milestones happen, such as:

-We’ve put together this little timeline to help explain things for you.
+It’s a roller coaster ride when raising a Golden pup, so we put together this timeline to help explain things for you.

-These behavioral and developmental milestones will differ from individual to individual, but this can give you a general understanding of what to expect with your puppy.
+These puppy behavior stages and developmental milestones will differ from individual to individual, but this timeline can give you a general understanding of what to expect with your puppy.

 Enjoy!